AlgoriX Policies

 Opting-Out of Interest-Based Advertising and Cross-Device Targeting on Mobile Devices for End Users

-If you would like to opt-out of one of our Mobile Clients’or Algorix’ mobile properties, you will find the opt-out process detailed in each application.
+If you would like to opt-out of one of our Mobile Clients’ or AlgoriX’ mobile properties, you will find the opt-out process detailed in each application.
 You can usually find this information within your mobile app account settings.

 Moreover, End-Users who would like to opt-out of being tracked for advertising purposes on any apps, can do the following: